This banana chocolate chip cake is moist and filled with melty pockets of chocolate and is topped with our rich and silky smooth chocolate frosting.

 If you want to make this banana cake, but you don’t have ripe bananas on hand, don’t worry!
 Bake regular bananas in a 200c (400f) preheated oven for 10-15 minutes, this will soften the bananas and make them a ripe banana texture.

-We use all-purpose flour for this banana bread.
+We use all-purpose flour for this banana cake.
 Self-rising flour and cake flour will work great as well.

 Storing